kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## We never understand how little we need in this world until we know the loss of it. - J. M. Barrie
+    ## Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road. - Stewart Brand